cert-manager/testing/README.md

 ### Debugging e2e tests run with Prow

--  For each e2e test run, Prow will create a new `ProwJob` custom resource in `build-infra` cluster.
-For the actual test, a pod will be spun up in `build-infra-workers` cluster in `test-pods` namespace.
+-  For each e2e test run, Prow will create a new `ProwJob` custom resource in `prow-trusted` cluster.
+For the actual test, a pod will be spun up in `prow-untrusted` cluster in `test-pods` namespace.
 You can find the pod's name from the `ProwJob`'s yaml `kubectl get prowjob <prowjob-name> -ojsonpath='{.status.pod_name}'`

 - When debugging a periodic Prow test, a new test run can be triggered by